chr-1x/4vim/README.md

 ## Known bugs
   - 4coder-native menus (e.g. filesystem browser) use default 4coder-style bindings
-  - Append ('a') will go to the next line if at the end of a line
   - Can't do most actions on null buffers
   - In 4.0.10, visual mode does not work properly due to coupling of highlight range and cursor.
 Waiting on Allen for a fix.